Yawning/or-ctl-filter/README.md

 CookieAuthFile /var/run/tor/control_auth_cookie
 CookieAuthFileGroupReadable 1

-# The default filter config is to connect to a socket, but the address
-# of the real control port can be changed with '--control-address'.
 ControlSocket /var/run/tor/control
 ControlSocketsGroupWritable 1
 ```

 How to run:
 ```
-$ or-ctl-filter &
+$ or-ctl-filter -config-file=/path/to/or-ctl-filter.toml &
 $ export TOR_SKIP_LAUNCH=1
-$ export TOR_SOCKS_PORT=9050
 $ start-tor-browser
 ```

 I personally call `or-ctl-filter` from my openbox autostart file.
 Bad things
-will happen if multiple instances are ran at the same time since the control
+will happen if multiple instances are ran at the same time, unless different
-port is hardcoded to what Tor Browser expects.

-Bugs:
- * I should stop being lazy and add command line options so people can specify a
-   password.
+configurations are specified.

+Notes:
+ * Why yes, this assumes that both I2P and Tor are running as system services,
+   and has no logic to launch either.
+ * It should work on Windows, but it is entirely untested and won't be.
+ * "New Identity" does not change the I2P path.
+ * "New Tor Circuit for this Site" does not change the I2P path.
+ * A few options are gigantic "Foot + Gun" items for the user.
+In particular,
+   logging is unsanitized and incredibly spammy, and `UnsafeAllowDirect`
+   can allow for direct connections to the internet.

+TODO:
+ * Add support for I2P and `RESOLVE`/`RESOLVE_PTR`, so torsocks will work.
+ * Add support for authenticating with a password, though that sucks and
+   everyone should use cookie auth.
+ * Think about I2P outproxy support (But honestly, why when Tor is available).
+ * Consider allowing the Tor circuit display to work.
+ * Consider allowing bootstrap related events.

 Acknowledgements:
  * https://www.whonix.org/wiki/Dev/Control_Port_Filter_Proxy